Tongai Moyo

 Tongai Moyo (12 March 1968 – 15 October 2011) was a contemporary Zimbabwean musician, often referred to as Dhewa.
 Born and raised in Kwekwe, Dhewa rose to fame in the late 1990s as a solo artist and with the band Utakataka Express.
-Highly successful singles including "Samanyemba", "Naye", and "Muchina Muhombe" led to his national, regional and international fame; he produced 14 albums in a career of over twenty years.
+Highly successful singles including "Samanyemba", "Nemumvura Mese" also known as “Naye” by fans, and "Muchina Muhombe" led to his national, regional and international fame; he produced 14 albums in a career of over twenty years.

 His 14th and final album, Toita Basa, was released on 25 November 2010 by record label Gramma Records.
-The album was released while he was being treated for cancer, which had been diagnosed in 2008.
+The album was released while he was being treated for cancer, which had been diagnosed in 2007.
 The song "Ndinobvuma" was especially dedicated to his fight against the disease.

 Background

-Tongai Moyo was an award winning popular legendary Sungura icon, who was best known for his flamboyant lifestyle.
+Tongai Moyo was an award-winning popular legendary Sungura icon, who was best known for his flamboyant lifestyle.
 Moyo became popular in the early 1990s after releasing smash hits such as 'Samanyemba' and 'Mudzimu weshiri' with his band Utakataka Express.